drflorianberger/TopicsInPhysics/book/_build/html/_sources/intro.md

 If you have any questions, please contact me directly.

-Have fun and joy the material!
+Have fun and enjoy the material!